johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 )
 ```

-## Automated Check to Catch Leaks
+## Catching Leaks Automatically

-These bypasses are easy to miss so I recommend an automated check that hooks into query execution and checks that any
+These bugs are easy to miss.
+The safest approach is to catch them programmatically.

-query accessing the `StoreProduct` table also includes a corresponding `active` filter.
+Below is a lightweight runtime check that inspects SQL and ensures any query touching `StoreProduct` also filters on `active`.

 ```python
 import re